jperez999/deeplearning1/README.md

-# DEEP LEARNING 1
+# Deep Learning 1

-The fast ai library and courses were used in my adventure to learn to code, deep learning projects, in python.
+My attempt at learning how to use python and the fastai library and course (along with other tools, keras, tensorflow, pytorch) to develop deep learning projects.

 # fastai